Green imperialism: Etymology

 The skeptical perception of the Brundtland report by the Third World elites was summarized as green imperialism by Helge Ole Bergesen in 1988.
 In 1999, Deepak Lal used the term with the same meaning in his book Green Imperialism: A Prescription for Misery and War in the World's Poorest Countries.
 Nonetheless, the same term is used differently in Richard Grove's 1995 book Green Imperialism: Colonial Expansion, Tropical Island Edens and the Origins of Environmentalism 1600–1860.
 In Grove's book, it means the impact of utopian tropical islands on European data-driven scientists resulting in early environmentalism.

 The first mentions of the term environmental colonialism or eco-colonialism appeared in connection with debt-for-nature swaps since 1989.
 It was feared that the however well-intentioned environmental protection programs could be perceived as meddlesome and imperialistic.
 The establishment of national parks in Africa has in some cases led to the impoverishment and displacement of local populations.
+Feminist and Indigenous scholars have noted that such displacement often has gendered effects, because women in rural and Indigenous communities are typically responsible for water collection, subsistence farming, and care work.
+When conservation areas restrict access to land or water, these gendered responsibilities become more dangerous and time-intensive, as documented in pastoralist regions of East Africa.

 Eco-imperialism (or ecoimperialism) was originally an abbreviation for ecological imperialism, a concept laid out by Alfred Crosby in his book of the same name, but changed its meaning after the publication of Paul Driessen's Eco-Imperialism: Green Power Black Death in 2003.
 Crosby's eco-imperialism is interference with a degrading effect on the environment of targeted countries, while Driessen's eco-imperialism is interference with a degrading effect on the economy in the name of environmental improvement.